Mac Pro: Mac Pro Server

 On November 5, 2010, Apple introduced the Mac Pro Server, which officially replaced the Xserve line of Apple servers as of January 31, 2011.
 The Mac Pro Server includes an unlimited Mac OS X Server license and an Intel Xeon 2.8 GHz quad-core processor, with 8 GB of DDR3 RAM.
 In mid-2012, the Mac Pro Server was upgraded to an Intel Xeon 3.2 GHz quad-core processor.
 The Mac Pro Server was discontinued on October 22, 2013, with the introduction of the cylindrical Mac Pro.
 However, the OS X Server software package can be purchased from the Mac App Store.
 The redesigned Mac Pro released on December 10, 2019 has a rack-mount version, available in the same configurations as the standard Mac Pro for a $500 premium.
-The Mac Pro Rack comes with mounting rails to mount it in a server rack, and fits in a 5 Rack Unit (or "U") space.
+The rack-mounted Mac Pro comes with mounting rails to mount it in a server rack, and fits in a 5 Rack Unit (or "U") space.
+The Apple silicon Mac Pro also comes in a rack version.